• Skip to primary navigation

 Dandelion

-• Another fun spring wildflower or weed, dandelions are actually edible flowers.
+• Another fun spring wildflower or weed, dandelions are actually edible flowers that can be frozen in ice cubes, and also used for other culinary creations, such as making dandelion jelly.

 • Make sure to pick them from a space that is free from chemicals.